Lake Tai: Wuxi Scenic Area of Taihu

 Yuantouzhu (Turtle Head Isle) is a prominent tourism site in Binhu District, Wuxi, situated between Taihu and Lake Li.
-Named for its turtle-head shape, it is referred to as “Taihu’s finest spot, indeed at Yuantouzhu.”
+Named for its turtle-head shape, it is referred to as "Taihu's finest spot, indeed at Yuantouzhu."
 The park was established in 1917, and wealthy locals built private gardens and villas nearby—including Hengyun Villa, Guangfu Temple, Taohu Villa, and Chen Garden.
 After 1949, these gardens were integrated into Yuantouzhu Park.
-In the 1980s, the park underwent master planning and expansion, adding over ten scenic spots—such as Chongshan’s Hidden Beauty, Deer Peak Sunrise, Spring Waves, and the Cherry Blossom Friendship Grove—spanning more than 500 ha, making it one of Jiangnan’s largest landscape gardens.
+In the 1980s, the park underwent master planning and expansion, adding over ten scenic spots—such as Chongshan's Hidden Beauty, Deer Peak Sunrise, Spring Waves, and the Cherry Blossom Friendship Grove—spanning more than 500 ha, making it one of Jiangnan's largest landscape gardens.

 Liyuan Garden is located on the shores of Lake Li (part of Taihu).
 The garden features Taihu-style rockeries, a thousand-step lakeside corridor with 89 carved windows, and lakeside embankments.
 Named after the historical figure Fan Li, the site commemorates the story of Fan Li and Xi Shi boating on Li Lake.

-Other famous scenic sites in Wuxi’s Taihu area include Sanshan Park, Plum Garden (Meiyuan), Xihui Park, the “Second Spring under Heaven,” and Jichang Garden.
+Other famous scenic sites in Wuxi's Taihu area include Sanshan Park, Plum Garden (Meiyuan), Xihui Park, the "Second Spring under Heaven," and Jichang Garden.

 Dongshan Scenic Zone (East Hill)

 Dongshan (East Hill of Dongting Lake) is a peninsula on Taihu surrounded on three sides by water.
-Its main summit, Mali Peak (293.5 m), is the second highest among Taihu’s peaks.
+Its main summit, Mali Peak (293.5 m), is the second highest among Taihu's peaks.
 The zone includes 11 islands such as Sanshan, Zeshan, and Jueshan.
 The town features preserved pavilions, Xi family gardens, and Ming-style nanmu halls, with other attractions like Zijin Temple and historic villages dotted throughout.

 Taihu National Wetland Park

-Located in Zhenhu Subdistrict, Huqiu District, Suzhou, Taihu National Wetland Park spans 4.6 km² (2.3 km² open in phase I).
+Located in Zhenhu Subdistrict, Huqiu District, Suzhou, Taihu National Wetland Park spans 4.6 km^{2} (2.3 km^{2} open in phase I).
 It conserves lakeside wetlands with zones for fishing, ecological display, habitat protection, education, and recreation.
 The park contains over 50 bridges and opened to the public in 2010.